tcoopman/irmin-tutorial/src/Contents.md

 	let t = Irmin.Type.int64
 ```

 A counter is just a simple `int64` value that can be incremented and decremented.
-Luckilly Irmin already defines and `int64` type so we don't have to define our own.
+Luckily Irmin already defines and `int64` type so we don't have to define our own.

 Next we will need to define some functions for converting to and from strings.